barsanuphe/librariansync/README.md

 ## What it is

-A KUAL script that can automatically build the collections based on the tags added with librarian, according to the folder structure, or based on collections created with the [Calibre Kindle Collections plugin](http://www.mobileread.com/forums/showthread.php?t=244202).
+A KUAL script that can automatically build collections based on the tags added with librarian, according to the folder structure, or based on collections created with the [Calibre Kindle Collections plugin](http://www.mobileread.com/forums/showthread.php?t=244202).
-It and should work on all Kindle 5 models (Touch, Paperwhite 1 & 2) with reasonnably recent firmware.
+It should work on all Kindle 5 models (Touch, PaperWhite 1, PaperWhite 2, Basic, Voyage, PaperWhite 3) with reasonnably recent firmware.

 ## Table of Contents